filecoin-project/filecoin-docs/reference/json-rpc/state.md

----
-description: >-
+## State

 The State methods are used to query, inspect, and interact with chain state.
 Most methods take a TipSetKey as a parameter.
 The state looked up is the parent state of the tipset.
----

-# State

 A nil TipSetKey can be provided as a param, this will cause the heaviest tipset in the chain to be used.

-## StateAccountKey
+### StateAccountKey

-StateAccountKey returns the public key address of the given ID address
+StateAccountKey returns the public key address of the given ID address for secp and bls accounts

 Perms: read

 Inputs:

 ```json
 [